-Table 1
+Table 1: A sample of larger dataset of houses for sale in Wexford on 19th November 2020

 There are a number of categorical, discrete and continuous variables in the dataset.
-Categorical variables can be used as input variables to solve linear regression problems by adding a new vector for each category, however, for simplicity the categorical variables (area, county, ber_classification and property_type) were removed from the dataset.
+Categorical variables can be used as input variables to solve linear regression problems by adding a new vector for each category, however, for simplicity the categorical variables (district, county, ber_classification and property_type) were removed from the dataset.